badbayesian/personal_website/content/about/experience.md

   date_end = "2017-09-01"
   description = """
   Data Scientist in Research and Development team.
-  - Researched developed geospatial capabilities including creating a pipeline of spatial analysis (R and Python), and developed interactive map plotting tool for internal and external use.
+  - Researched & developed geospatial capabilities including creating a pipeline of spatial analysis (R, Python, QGIS, PostgreSQL), and developed interactive map plotting tool for internal and external use.
-  - Contributed to development of Causal Inference pipelines including heterogeneous treatment effect modeling, bootstrap, and 2SLS (IV regression) modeling for private sector and political marketing campaigns in R and Python.
-  - Conducted and presented ‘Hackweek’ on the nuances of analyzing digital advertising in both causal inference and predictive approaches.
+  - Developed unsupervised snack advertisement pipeline for Fortune-50 food company and Boston Consulting Group to cluster and visualize customer segmentation and determine opportunities for digital advertisement.
+  - Developed pipeline to verify effectiveness of current and future Verizon digital marketing campaigns through heterogeneous treatment effect modeling.
+  - Developed app and report to score and visualize gerrymandering metrics across local and state jurisdictions in the US.
   """

 [[experience]]